whimian/pyGeoStatistics/cokb3d_help.md

 - `tmin` and `tmax`: all values (for all variables) strictly less than `tmin` and greater than or equal to `tmax` are ignored.

-- `coloc`: set to 1 if performing co-located cokriging with a gridded secondary variable, otherwise set to 0.
+- `icolloc`: set to 1 if performing co-located cokriging with a gridded secondary variable, otherwise set to 0.

 - `secfl`: if co-located cokriging, the file with the gridded secondary variable.

-- `icolsec`: if co-located cokriging, the column number for the secondary variable in `secfl`
+- `icolsec`: if co-located cokriging, the column number for the secondary variable in `secfl`.

 - `idbg`: an integer debugging level between 0 and 3.
 The higher the debugging level the more output.
 Normally level 0 or 1 should be chosen.